-- The nitrogen is then removed, and the new oil is added from the drain spigot until the fill line is reached in the window.
+- the window.
 The headspace is then filled with nitrogen at five psi. - 90.
-The procedures described above generally align with BCH procedure, except as follows: - "Maintaining Oil Switches" procedure, except for Item 5 on the Replace the Lid and Pressurize which requires that Snoop be used to check of nitrogen leaks: - 5 Check the switch for leaks using Snoop.
+The procedures described above generally align with BCH procedure, except as follows:

+- that Snoop be used to check of nitrogen leaks: - Check the switch for leaks using Snoop. - plenty of solution. - replaced.
+Re-pressurize the tank and re-check - Both BCH Service and the technician state that the headspace pressure at the end of the process is to be psi, as per the excerpt below.